-The representatives of the underwriters have advised us that the underwriters propose to offer the shares of common stock directly to the public at the public offering price on the cover of this prospectus supplement and to selected dealers, which may include the underwriters, at such offering price less a selling concession not in excess of per share.
+The representatives of the underwriters have advised us that the underwriters propose to offer the shares of common stock directly to the public at the public offering price on the cover of this prospectus supplement and to selected dealers, which may include the underwriters, at such offering price less a selling concession not in excess of \$0.59 per share.
 After the offering, the representatives may change the offering price and other selling terms.

-The expenses of the offering that are payable by us and the selling shareholders are estimated to be \$828,000 (excluding underwriting discounts and commissions).
-We have agreed to pay expenses incurred by the selling shareholders in connection with the offering, other than the underwriting discounts and commission.
+The expenses of the offering that are payable by us are estimated to be \$828,000 (excluding underwriting discounts and commissions).